 Precast Hollow Core Floor Slabs and Masonry Walls for Low-Rise Multifamily Residential Construction.

-Read a case story supporting two-hour masonry and concrete tenant separations and how it provides non-combustibility and compartmentation, increasing safety to life and reducing property damage loss, and will result in increased long-term profits through reduced insurance premiums.
+Read a case story supporting two-hour masonry design and concrete tenant separations and how it provides non-combustibility and compartmentation, increasing safety to life and reducing property damage loss, and will result in increased long-term profits through reduced insurance premiums.

 Find illustrations and drawing explainig tall, slender structural single wythe walls for commercial applications, gymnasiums, institutional facilities & mulit-family structures.